 For Regular Decision applications: Colleges will accept tests taken through the December test date, even if the application is due earlier.

 For Early Action or Early Decision applications: We strongly recommend completing all college-related testing by October.
 For early admission programs it is important that the scores arrive on or close to the early deadline.

-Advanced Placement (AP) and Urban Advanced Studies (UAS) Courses
+Urban Advanced Studies (UAS) Courses and Advanced Placement (AP) Tests

 Urban School's curriculum provides an exceptionally strong foundation in college preparatory subjects.
 Many of our classes have distinctive features that set them apart as particularly challenging and comparable to college-level work.
 These classes, designated as UAS, are developed by the Urban faculty and are not limited to the College Board Advanced Placement curriculum.
 UAS classes are offered in every subject area and recognized by colleges (including the University of California) as honors-level courses.